sarahg500/ECS150P1/REPORT.md

 For our implementation of project 1, we decided to follow the phases provided by the professor in the project description.
 We found this to be really helpful in dividing the work between us and for gradually developing the project, so that each part would build on itself.
-We spent the time doing through each phase throughly to make sure each phase ran accordingly.
+We spent the time going through each phase throughly to make sure each phase ran accordingly.
+We also used github to take turns to code whenever we were free, since most of the time we were busy with our personal needs.

 ## Fork